sa3305/rl/cloudPlatform.md

 folders and files, just like a typical filesystem.
 Once your account is created and you log in, you will see an initial repository named my-repo.
 You can change the repository name by clicking the three vertical dots at the right end of the repository name and selecting Settings from the dropdown menu.

+#### Step 3:
+The course link ** will be provided ** contains the course materials: copy them inside your repository.

+#### Step 4:
+Right-click or control-click on the notebook for the assignment you want to finish and select Open With > Jupyter.
+Sometimes it will take a minute or so for a new Jupyter server to start up on your behalf.
+Once it does, you are ready to go!

-Further detailed instructions on using this platform are here: [Student Guide](docs/Instabase_%20Student%20Guide.docx)
+## Further detailed instructions
+with pictures on using this platform are here: [Student Guide](docs/Instabase_%20Student%20Guide.docx)